 Raised by two TDCJ employees, Kendall was instilled with strong morals, work ethic, and fortitude by his working class, east Texas family.
 Since moving to Huntsville in 2008, Kendall has developed a firm grasp of Huntsville's issues and endeavors, and will bring a fresh vision and fiscal conservatism to the council dais.

 Serving as the popular Chief of Staff to the Sam Houston State University student body, Kendall led the way on campus issues such as parking, meal plans, and civic engagement, registering over 900 voters during his tenure.
-He also served as SHSU Election Commissioners Chairman, the 2010 SHSU Homecoming Commissioner, the 2012 Coordinator for Bearkat All Paws In, where involvement tripled and over 3,000 hours of community service were completed in one day.
-Kendall has been appointed by the President of SHSU to serve on the SHSU Parking Committee, Parking Appeals Committee, and the SHSU Dining Committee.
+He also served as SHSU Election Commissioners Chairman, the 2010 SHSU Homecoming Commissioner, and the 2012 Coordinator for Bearkat All Paws In, where involvement tripled and over 3,000 hours of community service were completed in one day.
+Kendall has been appointed by the President of SHSU to serve on the SHSU Parking Committee, Parking Appeals Committee, Student Organization Board, and the SHSU Dining Committee.